piafle3005/group3/use-cases/use-case-9.md

 ### Trigger

-A request for cities' information is sent to the organisation the report is being made for.
+A request for cities information is sent to the organisation the report is being made for.

 ## MAIN SUCCESS SCENARIO

-1. Employee requests cities' information for a specific country.
+1. Employee request city information for cities in a given continent.
-2. Employee requests the country to get cities' information from.
+2. Employee request the region to get city information for.
-3. Employee extracts current cities' information of the given country.
+3. Employee extracts current city information of the given region.
 4. Employee provides the report to organisation.

 ## EXTENSIONS

-3. **Invalid continent.**:
+3. **Invalid region.**:
-    1. Employee is informed that the country is invalid and does not exist.
+   1. Employee is informed that the region is invalid and does not exist.

 ## SUB-VARIATIONS